the-vegetarian-vampire/Smart-Contract-Resources/README.md

 `slippage` - ??

 `smart contract` - programs stored on a blockchain that run when predetermined conditions are met; a transaction protocol intended to automatically execute, control or document events and actions according to the terms of a contract or an agreement

+`state variables` - variables stored permanently on the blockchain

 `struct` - useful for grouping together related data, can be declared outside of a contract and imported in another contract